 Artificial intelligence is also reinventing the back office by freeing up employees on the operations side to work on complex and meaningful tasks while automation caters to the easier work.
 For example, as part of a review and audit process, a bot could input the details related to a transaction and a human checker will validate the entry.
 This can help reduce manual efforts by up to 50 percent.

 The front and back office both represent essential functions that make up a business.
 Understanding how these areas intersect and how they can be optimised is critical for a business’s future success.
 And increasingly, a seamless integration of various front-end and back-end systems with automation and human intervention is the key to enabling greater efficiency, accuracy, and productivity than ever before.

 Here are additional resources about the front office and back office.

-Reinvent the “new normal” customer experience – As we go forward, ensure that the digital front door leads to amazing outcomes.
+Reinvent the “new normal” customer experience – As we go forward, here’s how the digital front door leads to amazing possibilities.

 Decoding RPA and intelligent automation in the contact centre – A quick guide to RPA and RDA technology in general, as well as the differences between the two.

 Deliver faster and better citizen and customer experiences – Three stories of digital transformation.